 Young Tyson wanted to help anyway he could.
 But what can a child do?

-Luckily it’s the perfect time of year for a miracle.
+Luckily it was the perfect time of year for a miracle.
 He asked Santa for something special this holiday season.
-Admitting he was “good most of the time” in 2018, he selflessly requested a tear-jerker of a present.
+Admitting he was “good most of the time”, he selflessly requested a tear-jerker of a present.

 He asked Santa for leashes and collars for his kitties so when he finds them they won’t get lost again.